Shopify/polaris/.changeset/rude-teachers-doubt.md

 'polaris.shopify.com': minor
 ---

-Add whats new color page and update design/colors for the new color tokens
+Added what's new color page and updated design/colors for the new color tokens